ondra-prochazka/a-3d-mountain-map/docs/index.md

 clear reference.

-The view overlooking Mount Rainier to the north is used to demonstrate the state of the map at the indiviual steps.
+The view overlooking Mount Rainier to the north is used to demonstrate the state of the map after every step.

 #### Step 1 - The Basemap